pierrejay/EZModbus/docs/20-core-concepts/202-frame-client.md

 # Modbus::Frame

 At the heart of EZModbus is the `Modbus::Frame` structure - a representation of a Modbus message that serves as the common language between all components of the library.
-It is used internally by all the application components, but you will have to manipulate it directly to be able to send and receive Modbus messages using the `Client`.
+It is used internally by all the application components, but you may have to manipulate it directly to be able to send and receive Modbus messages using the `Client`.

+!!! note
+    If you're just getting started or need to perform basic read/write operations, **you don't need to work with Frame directly**.
+The `ModbusClient` provides simple helper methods (`read()` and `write()`) that handle Frame construction and parsing automatically.
+See the [Client guide](../30-how-to-guides/300-modbus-client-master.md#simple-readwrite-helpers-recommended-for-simple-use-cases) for details.
+    Use the Frame-based API when you need more control over the Modbus protocol or want to work with asynchronous operations.

 ```cpp
 // The core data structure you'll work with